FE 'tkGooie' Utilities

 I have addressed that item on my 'to-do' list, and the code and sample image(s) are below.

-In the process of creating the GUI (and in the process of re-mapping some buttons on a couple of my computer mice), I found that I needed to implement several variations of the 'xinput' command:
+In the process of creating the GUI (and in the process of re-mapping some buttons on a couple of my computer mice), I found that I needed to implement several variations of the 'xinput' command parameters:

 • xinput list